ibm-cloud-docs/openwhisk/prep.md

 ### Create an action by using external libraries with Go modules
 {: #prep_go_external_libraries}

-You can create an action by using third party libraries with Go moduless.
+You can create an action by using third party libraries with Go modules.
 For more information about Go modules, see [Go module doc](https://golang.org/ref/mod).
 {: #shortdesc}

 If the action has not been pre-compiled, then the libraries are downloaded at the action execution time.
-If you pre-compile the action, then the libraries are already packaged into the binary and don't need to be downloded during the action execution time.
+If you pre-compile the action, then the libraries are already packaged into the binary and don't need to be downloaded during the action execution time.
 {: tip}

 ```